boppreh/ledhero/README.md

 keyboard like this ![Expected keyboard layout](http://cdn.instructables.com/F6Y/XWAF/FOVWMANA/F6YXWAFFOVWMANA.LARGE.jpg)

 It works on Linux only (tested on Ubuntu) and your LEDs may or may not go back to normal.
-In they don't, just press the key that turns them on and off again.
+In case they don't, just press the key that turns them on and off again.